Pu'er tea: Other areas of Yunnan

 Region is only one factor in assessing a pu'er tea, and pu'er from any region of Yunnan can be as prized as any from the Six Great Tea Mountains if it meets other criteria, such as being wild growth, hand-processed tea.

 Other provinces

 While Yunnan produces the majority of pu'er, other regions of China, including Hunan and Guangdong, have also produced the tea.
-The Guangyun Gong cake, for example, although the early productions were composed of pure Yunnan máochá, after the ‘60s the cakes featured a blend of Yunnan and Guangdong máochá, and the most recent production of these cakes contains mostly from the latter.
+The Guangyun Gong cake, for example, although the early productions were composed of pure Yunnan máochá, after the '60s the cakes featured a blend of Yunnan and Guangdong máochá, and the most recent production of these cakes contains mostly from the latter.

-In late 2008, the Chinese government approved a standard declaring pu'er tea as a "product with geographical indications", which would restrict the naming of tea as pu'er to tea produced within specific regions of the Yunnan province.
+In late 2008, the Chinese government approved a standard declaring pu'er tea as a "product with geographical indications", which would restrict the naming of tea as pu'er to tea produced within specific regions of Yunnan province.
 The standard has been disputed, particularly by producers from Guangdong.
 Fermented tea in the pu'er style made outside of Yunnan is often branded as "dark tea" in light of this standard.